Instruments, Controls & Dashboard

 Note: I've started work on the implementation of my ideal instrument display, using an OLED display and HTML5.

-It's going to be difficult to save much weight compared to my Fisher Fury R1.
+Initially I thought it was going to be difficult to save much weight compared to my Fisher Fury R1.
 The carbon-effect plastic dash is quite flimsy but very light in weight.
 A stronger, shaped carbon-fibre dash would weigh less though.
 I used low current switch gear and relays to save weight too.
-The proposed new analogue dials might even possibly add some weight.
-Adding a heater might just be a luxury too far.
+The solution is to have no dash at all, just an instrument binnicle on which all switches and controls are mounted around the steering wheel.
+This will also have the advantage of making the car feel bigger inside and be easier to get into.

 DigiDash 2 The instruments in my Fisher Fury R1 are based around a DigiDash2 Lite by ETB instruments.
-This is an excellent, compact, reliable and IVA compliant system, covering all the main features required, along with some basic data logging capability.
+This is a very good, compact, reliable, well priced, and IVA compliant system, covering all the main features required, along with some basic data logging capability.

-Having used it for about 5 years, I have noticed a few things that I would do differently in my next car:
+Having used it for 7 years, I have noticed a few things that I would do differently in my next car:

 I do like the progressive shift lights on the DigiDash.
 The 'aux' light has been configured up as a neutral indicator on my Fisher Fury R1.
 There is no low oil pressure warning light but, this comes up on the main display as 'OIL'.
 I would prefer this to be a separate digital display that flashes when low.